dsoltez/qb_decision_efficiency_case_study/README.md

 1. Clone or download the repo
 2. Open the `.Rproj` file in RStudio
+3. Knit the R Markdown to HTML and view it
-3. Ensure required packages are installed
+4. Ensure required packages are installed
-4. Create your own QB summaries or use the skeleton templates included in the Rscripts
+5. Create your own QB summaries or use the skeleton templates included in the Rscripts
-5. Knit the R Markdown to HTML
 6. View the visualizations and results

 ---

-## 📚 Future Work

-Planned enhancements include:

-- Adding situational DEI (red zone, 3rd down, 2-minute, etc.)
-- Pressure-based decision efficiency
-- Drive-level analysis
-- Shiny App for interactive exploration
-- Expanding DEI to a **10-season** dataset
-- Extending the framework to RB, WR, and DB decision metrics

----

-## 📘 Acknowledgements
+## 🧾 Citation

-- **nflreadr / nflverse ecosystem**
-- **Next Gen Stats (NGS)**
-- Merit America Data Analytics Program

----
+If you use this project or the DEI metric in your own work, please cite using the included CITATION.cff file (GitHub will auto-generate a citation button).

 ## 📄 License

-This project is licensed under the MIT License — see the LICENSE file for details.
+This project is currently licensed under the MIT License, allowing public use, modification, and attribution.

+## ⭐ Future Work

+- Full Shiny dashboard for interactive DEI visualization

+- Extend dataset to 10 NFL seasons

+- Add pressure-based and situational DEI metrics

+- Compare DEI to QBR, EPA/play, and CPOE

+- Team-specific DEI scouting reports

-## 💬 Contact
+## 🙌 Acknowledgments

-For questions or collaboration:
-**Drake Soltez**
-Sports Analytics & Data Science
-GitHub: *dsoltez*
-E-mail: dsoltez13@gmail.com
+Special thanks to:

+- NFLverse / nflreadr team for open NFL data

+- Merit America for providing the analytical framework

+- All contributors building open-source NFL analytics tools

 ---